-The festival enters its 20th year with expanded shorts programming, additional slots for narrative and documentary features, and expanded international programming, in its continued pursuit of showcasing excellence in film making, while offering a diverse and enriching experience for the more than 40,000 attendees.
+The festival enters its 26th year with expanded shorts programming and international programming in its continued pursuit of showcasing excellence in filmmaking, while offering a diverse and enriching experience for the more than 65,000 attendees.

-The SCAD Savannah Film Festival supports the spirit of independent film making by offering emerging talents a reprieve from the huge number of submission fees they face in their quest for exposure.
-The festival waives submission fees for student films until March 15th, yearly.
-Animated shorts are also afforded a window of waived submission fees until April 1st.
+The SCAD Savannah Film Festival supports the spirit of independent filmmaking by offering emerging talents a reprieve from the huge number of submission fees they face in their quest for exposure.
+The festival waives submission fees for student films until March 15, yearly.
+Animated shorts are also afforded a window of waived submission fees until April 1.
 Waivers for other categories are granted by invitation only.

 The beautifully restored Trustees Theater, built in 1946 in the heart of historic downtown Savannah, and part of the SCAD campus since 1998, is the premier venue for the festival, with a seating capacity of more than 1,100.
-Around the corner is the Lucas Theatre for the Arts, built in 1926, and serving as the companion festival theater, also seating close to 1,200.
+Around the corner is the Lucas Theatre for the Arts, built in 1921, which serves as the companion festival theater and also seats close to 1,200.
 Both theaters feature Sony 4K digital projection, Spectral 240 silver screens for pristine 2D/3D imagery, as well as 35mm projection, and 7.1 Dolby Digital surround sound and RealD 3D capabilities at the Trustees Theater, projected by one of the top teams in film festival projection around the globe.

-In addition to the competition films, the festival also screens award-winning studio releases ahead of their theatrical run.
+In addition to competition films, the festival also screens award-winning studio releases ahead of their theatrical run.
 The festival honors leaders in the film industry, from directors and producers to actors, screenwriters, entertainment journalists and editors, before the evening gala screenings.
-Previous festival honorees include Kerry Condon, Ron Howard, Eddie Redmayne, Mia Goth, Janelle Monáe, Nicholas Hoult, Henry Selick, Sandy Powell, Kenneth Branagh, Adrien Brody, Maggie Gyllenhaal, Samuel L. Jackson, Millie Bobby Brown, Hugh Jackman, Elisabeth Moss, Daniel Kaluuya, Ethan Hawke, Billy Crystal, Alan Silvestri, Emily Blunt, John Krasinski, Mahershala Ali, Molly Shannon, Meg Ryan, Alfie Allen, Jeremy Irons, Natalie Dormer, Matt Bomer, Gena Rowlands, Olivia Wilde, John Goodman, Matt Dillon, Stan Lee, Diane Lane, Lily Tomlin, Oliver Stone, Ray Liotta, James Marsden, Aaron Eckhart, Geoffrey Fletcher, Ellen Barkin, Liam Neeson, Miles Teller, Sir Ian McKellen, Isabella Rossellini, Woody Harrelson, Ben Foster, Arthur Penn, Michael Douglas, Milos Foreman, John Sayles, Roger Ebert, Kathleen Turner, Norm Jewison, Sidney Lumet, and Peter O'Toole just to name a few.
+Previous festival honorees include Kerry Condon, Ron Howard, Eddie Redmayne, Mia Goth, Janelle Monáe, Nicholas Hoult, Henry Selick, Sandy Powell, Kenneth Branagh, Adrien Brody, Maggie Gyllenhaal, Samuel L. Jackson, Millie Bobby Brown, Hugh Jackman, Elisabeth Moss, Daniel Kaluuya, Ethan Hawke, Billy Crystal, Alan Silvestri, Emily Blunt, John Krasinski, Mahershala Ali, Molly Shannon, Meg Ryan, Jeremy Irons, Glen Keane, Gena Rowlands, Olivia Wilde, John Goodman, Matt Dillon, Stan Lee, Diane Lane, Lily Tomlin, Oliver Stone, Ray Liotta, Aaron Eckhart, Geoffrey Fletcher, Ellen Barkin, Liam Neeson, Sir Ian McKellen, Isabella Rossellini, Woody Harrelson, Arthur Penn, Michael Douglas, Roger Ebert, Kathleen Turner, Norm Jewison, Sidney Lumet, and Peter O'Toole just to name a few.

-Savannah becomes a film lover's paradise during this week long event, with plenty of opportunities to take in the sights of one of the world's most beautiful cities.
-The festival offers a series of morning workshops, informal coffee talks, with daytime and evening showings of narrative, animated and feature films.
-Master classes workshops are presented by industry insiders who give pointers on everything from special effects to selling a film.
-Filmmakers selected for competition receive complimentary passes to attend the festival and are treated to unparalleled hospitality, from flights and accommodations, to panel discussion participation and engaging networking opportunities.
+Savannah becomes a film lover's paradise during this week-long event, with plenty of opportunities to take in the sights of one of the world's most beautiful cities.
+The festival offers a series of panels and workshops, informal coffee talks, and daytime and evening showings of narrative, animated, and feature films.
+Master class workshops are presented by industry insiders who give pointers on everything from special effects to selling a film.
+Filmmakers selected for competition receive complimentary passes to attend the festival and are treated to unparalleled hospitality, including panel discussion participation and engaging networking opportunities.

-We are always on the lookout for premieres, please keep us informed of previous screenings or premiere status.
-While the festival always considers films that have screened at other film festivals, or are in the process of being picked up for distribution, the festival refrains from programming films for competition that have already been released theatrically or have DVD sales or online streaming prior to the completion of the 2017 SCAD Savannah Film Festival.
+We are always on the lookout for premieres, so please keep us informed of previous screenings or premiere status.
+While the festival always considers films that have screened at other film festivals, or are in the process of being picked up for distribution, the festival refrains from programming films for competition that have already been released theatrically or have online digital sales or are publicly streaming prior to the completion of the 2023 SCAD Savannah Film Festival.

 All entries must be submitted as an online screener.
-NO DVDS or Blu-Ray pre-screeners please.
 If password protected, please make sure password is typed correctly.
-We will NOT notify you if your password does not work.
+We will notify you if your password does not work.
 We will not consider the film if we do not receive an updated password within the allotted time frame.

 All entries must either be in the English language or be subtitled in the English language.

-All film submissions must be uploaded by the particular discount deadline, ie. for student films entering their film on FilmFreeway before March 15th to qualify for the waiver, or animation before April 1st, online screeners and dvds MUST be uploaded or postmarked ON or BEFORE the deadline, or the entry will be disqualified and required to submit with the proper submission fees.
+All film submissions must be uploaded by the particular discount deadline, ie. for student films entering their film on FilmFreeway before March 15 to qualify for the waiver, or animation before April 1.
+Online screeners MUST be uploaded ON or BEFORE the deadline, or the entry will be disqualified and required to submit with the proper submission fees.

 Waivers are granted via invitation ONLY.
 NO UNSOLICITED WAIVER REQUESTS WILL BE HONORED!
 PLEASE DO NOT ASK.
-(SCAD students and alum, and festival alum see below)
+(SCAD students, SCAD alum, and festival alum, see below)

 Film presentations are scheduled at the discretion of the SCAD Savannah Film Festival and are subject to change.

 Regardless of original format, all competition films screen on DCP for festival presentation.
-Blu-rays are considered on a case by case basis.
 DCPs with subtitles must have the subtitles embedded in the film file.
 Filmmakers are responsible for providing their own DCP to the festival by uploading the file to our secure server.
 DCP is the only accepted format.
 No other formats will be considered.

-Films chosen for competition are judged by a select panel of jurors who are active industry professionals from various filmmaking fields during the first half of the festival.
+Films chosen for the competition are judged by a select panel of jurors who are active industry professionals from various filmmaking fields.
 Awards are left to the sole discretion of the judges, and a committee selected by the director of the SCAD Savannah Film Festival will make any necessary rulings.
-Awards are announced at the awards brunch on the last day of the SCAD Savannah Film Festival, and all competition films are strongly encouraged to have a film representative in attendance closing weekend.
-Selected competition films will be offered some travel expenses (refer to acceptance packet for details)
+Awards are announced at the awards brunch at the SCAD Savannah Film Festival, and all competition films are strongly encouraged to have a film representative in attendance.
+Selected competition films will be offered travel expenses (refer to the acceptance packet for details).

-ALL FILMMAKERS will be notified on or around September 13th, 2018.
-This is subject to change, please be patient.
-DO NOT EMAIL THE FESTIVAL ORGANIZERS before September 13th to "Check the status of your film."
+ALL FILMMAKERS will be notified on or around September 15, 2023.
+This is subject to change, we ask for your patience.
+DO NOT EMAIL FESTIVAL ORGANIZERS before Sept.
+15 to "check the status of your film."
 If your request is contingent on premiere status, we will do what we can to keep you informed as to our decision.
 Everyone will be notified in a timely fashion.
 Thank you!